zazuko/trifid/README.md

 ### Reverse Proxy

 If you run Trifid behind a reverse proxy, the proxy must set the `X-Forwarded-Host` header field.

+If the proxy serves Trifid under a subpath rather than at the root of the domain, configure that subpath with [`server.subpath`](#serving-under-a-subpath) and forward the requests with the prefix intact.

 ## Debugging